The capital of South Australia, with over 1.1 million population Adelaide is the 5th largest city in Australia.

 The South Australian Wine Industry is responsible for the production of more than half of all Australian Wine and can credit its success and variety to the diversity in geography and climate found in South Australia.
 Some of Australia’s most famous wines like the Penfolds Grange, Jacobs Creek, and Yalumba are produced in South Australia.

 The oldest proven vineyard plantation was in 1836 a resident named John Barton Hack in North Adelaide.
 As Adelaide developed he had to uproot these vines and plant a new vineyard near Mount Barker.
 In 1843 he sent a box of wine to Queen Victoria, the 1st Australian wine to reach the queen.
 Since these early efforts, the wine industry in South Australia has evolved and the state has been divided into regions to distinguish the origins of the grape.
-Those zones are the Barossa, Fleurieu, Mount Lofty Ranges, Far north, Limestone coast and Lower Murray zones.
+Those zones are the Barossa, Fleurieu, Mount Lofty Ranges, Far North, Limestone Coast, and Lower Murray zones.

 Of course with wineries comes the opportunity for wine tasting and there are many organized tours of the wineries for visitors to enjoy.
 Those wishing to avoid a structured tour may wish to start their own wine odyssey in historic Hahndorf in the Adelaide Hills before venturing through the Barossa Valley.

 I hope you enjoyed this Adelaide travel guide?
 There are endless places to see and things to do, only a few of them are mentioned here.
-Suggest our readers your’s favorite places to visit in the comment box.
+Suggest your readers your’s favorite places to visit in the comment box.

 Save it On Pinterest